rafaelbiten/react-es6-gulp4-starter/README.md

 	- **production with the `--prod` flag:**
 	-- creates the sprite and injects it into the index file

-- **IMAGE SPRITES**
-TODO...

 ----------

 #### Installing Gulp 4 globally
-You don't need and probably shouldn't install Gulp 4 globally, but here's how it can be done, for reference:
+You don't need and probably shouldn't install Gulp 4 (or any other Gulp version) globally, but here's how it can be done, for reference:
 `$ npm uninstall -g gulp` to uninstall your current Gulp version `$ npm install -g gulpjs/gulp.git#4.0` to install Gulp 4 CLI globally